 The Company utilizes cash flows from operating activities and borrowings under its credit facilities to satisfy its liquidity and capital requirements.
-The Company has \$783.1 million of unused capacity under the revolving credit arrangement at December 31, 2016, which is net of \$47.9 million of issued letters of credit.
-When considering maximum allowable borrowings under its most restrictive financial covenants, available liquidity is reduced to \$698.5 million.
-The Company believes its expected future cash flows from operating activities and \$698.5 million of available liquidity provide sufficient resources to fund ongoing operating requirements and cash restructuring requirements related to cost reduction activities, as well as future capital expenditures, debt service requirements, World Color Press single employer pension plan contributions, World Color Press MEPPs withdrawal payments, investments in future growth to create value for its shareholders, shareholder dividends and share repurchases.
-Borrowings under the \$850.0 million revolving credit facility were \$19.0 million as of December 31, 2016, and peak borrowings were \$127.4 million during the year ended December 31, 2016.
+At December 31, 2017, the Company had cash and cash equivalents of \$64.3 million.
+In addition to cash and cash equivalents, the Company has \$686.1 million of unused capacity under its revolving credit arrangement at December 31, 2017, which is net of \$38.9 million of issued letters of credit.
+The Company believes its expected future cash flows from operating activities, \$686.1 million of unused capacity under the revolving credit arrangement and available cash on hand provide sufficient resources to fund ongoing operating requirements and the integration and restructuring requirements related to acquired operations, as well as future capital expenditures, debt and pension service requirements, investments in future growth to create value for its shareholders, shareholder dividends and share repurchases.
+There were no borrowings under the \$725.0 million revolving credit facility as of December 31, 2017, and peak borrowings were \$50.8 million during the year ended December 31, 2017.